1st small modular nuclear reactor certified for use in US - Local News 8

 It’s the final determination that the design is acceptable for use, so it can’t be legally challenged during the licensing process when someone applies to build and operate a nuclear power plant, NRC spokesperson Scott Burnell said Friday.
 The rule becomes effective in late February.

-The U.S. Energy Department said this “equips the nation with a new clean power source to help drive down emissions across the country.”
+The U.S. Energy Department said the newly approved design “equips the nation with a new clean power source to help drive down” planet-warming greenhouse gas emissions.

 It’s the seventh nuclear reactor design cleared for use in the United States.
 The rest are for traditional, large, light-water reactors.